Chart Color Schemes

 Hassall Grove - Plumpton features high concentrations of family households, with a higher-than-average median household size

-Family households account for 86.0% of all households, including 53.1% couples with children, 17.2% couples without children, and 14.5% single parent families.
-Non-family households constitute the remaining 14.0%, with lone person households at 12.1% and group households making up 1.8%.
-The median household size is 3.4 people, larger than the Greater Sydney average of 3.1.
+Family households account for 86.0% of all households, including 53.1% that are couples with children, 17.2% that are couples without children, and 14.5% that consist of single parents.
+Non-family households make up the remaining 14.0%, with lone person households at 12.1% and group households comprising 1.8%.
+The median household size is 3.4 people, which is larger than the Greater Sydney average of 3.1.

 Frequently Asked Questions - Households